About the artists and their projects

 The selected proposal: In her project, I; the hybrid and the antidote, Liliane aims to record and produce themes that reflect the diasporic existence of one’s being within the hybrid spaces that emerge between recollection and denial.
 These themes will be presented to musicians and their instruments, while their sonic interpretations will be recorded.
 The synthesized versions of these recordings will serve as instruments for a live performance, resulting in an intimate sound bank of synthesized themes.
 From this, Liliane will micro-edit the themes into compositions, while creating hybrid modules and spaces.

-Liliane will be presenting her project at Ancienne Belgique in Spring 2024 (TBD) and in Le Guess Who?
-(TBD).
+Liliane will be presenting her project at Ancienne Belgique and Le Guess Who? in November 2024.

-Mohamedali will be presenting his project at Centrale Fies on July 5, 6, and 7, 2024 and at Kaaitheater in January 2025
+Mohamed-Ali will be presenting his project at Centrale Fies on July 19, 20, and 21, 2024 and at Kaaitheater in January 2025

 Noha Ramadan.
 Photo courtesy of the artist.